Bicheng-G/bicheng.me/pages/posts/baking-my-personal-blog.md

 ## The Start

-Even though I hadn't yet set the wheels in motion for a new personal site, I stumbled upon this awesome website designed by {@thecalicastle|Cali Castle}during one of my researches on frontend frameworks and chanced upon Cali's article [React or Vue My Take](https://cali.so/blog/react-or-vue-my-take-on-web-dev).
+Even though I hadn't yet set the wheels in motion for a new personal site, I stumbled upon this awesome website designed by {@CaliCastle|Cali Castle}during one of my researches on frontend frameworks and chanced upon Cali's article [React or Vue My Take](https://cali.so/blog/react-or-vue-my-take-on-web-dev).

 I was instantly blown away by the website design and found myself down a rabbit hole, exploring every nook and cranny.
 Eventually, I found a note at the footer stating "The website is open-sourced by Cali".
 Score!